shihanpietersz/ADFSConfigurationTools/Powershell/ADFSConfigurationTools/docs/Update-SPAduserUPNFederatedInformation.md

 ```

 ### -SearchBase
-if UPN updates needs to be done to all users in an OU. use the SearchBase
+if UPN updates needs to be done to all users in an OU. use  SearchBase
-in the Base DN format.
+in Base DN format.

 ```yaml
 Type: String